Mahmoud Abdel Aziz: Career

-He started his acting career by taking a role in Al Dawama TV show in the mid-1970s with Nelly and Mahmoud Yacine, after which he entered the movie industry for the first time through Al Hafeez an all-time Egyptian film classic.

-Mahmoud Abdel Aziz starred in over 25 movies during the late 1970s and early 1980s; while his popularity was increasing dramatically, most of his movies at the time were categorized as romantic dramas.
+He started his acting career by appearing in a role in Al Dawama TV miniseries show in 1973 with Nelly and Mahmoud Yacine, followed by the TV miniseries Qaseera Qaseera Al Hayat with Salah Zulfikar and Magda, aired in 1974.
+Afterwards, he entered the movie industry for the first time through Al Hafeed (1974) an all-time Egyptian film classic.
+Mahmoud Abdel Aziz starred in over 25 movies during the late 1970s and early 1980s; while his popularity was increasing dramatically, most of which at the time were categorized as romantic dramas.

 His acting path matured when he started taking on different roles which really exposed his talent.
 He was known to be equally adept at comedy and drama.

 The 1980s marked Mahmoud Abdel Aziz as a superstar when he starred in very successful movies like El Aar (1982) and El Kef (1985), and TV series such as Raafat El-Hagan (1987) which is one of the most popular works of Egyptian television based on the true story of the renowned Egyptian spy Refaat Al-Gammal who was planted in Israel for over 20 years before and after the Six-Day War.

 Mahmoud Abdel Aziz had starred in over 100 movies and he manage to still surprise his audience with works such as Bab El Khalk (2012) TV Series after 7 years of absence from the Egyptian television.

 Personal life

-He was married twice.
-First to Jelan and they had together two children, Mohamed Mahmoud Abdel Aziz, a film producer and director, and Karim Mahmoud Abdel Aziz.
+He was married twice; first to Jelan, with whom he had two children, Mohamed Mahmoud Abdel Aziz, a film producer and director, and Karim Mahmoud Abdel Aziz.
 After their divorce, he married the Egyptian introducer, Poussy Chalabi.